 - a.
 Obtaining details of the trustees and the entity (usually the employer), copy of the relevant trust deeds, and verifying the scheme's HMRC/PSO number (this can be done, for example, by sight of the scheme's HMRC approval letter). - Note HMRC does not now issue approval letters.
 However, on application and with the relevant authority, HMRC will provide documentary confirmation regarding the existence of the scheme. - b.
 Verifying the identity of the employer, or other corporate entity paying into the fund, in accordance with Part I, Chapter 5.
-Check that the firm is trading and appropriate to provide employees with a pension through a Companies House search or a visit to premises. - 7.32 Where an insurer decides to apply simplified due diligence to a particular product or type of business, there is no requirement to identify or verify the identity of beneficial owners and/or controllers.
-Ongoing monitoring, however, is still required.
+Check that the firm is trading and appropriate to provide employees with a pension through a Companies House search or a visit to premises. - 7.34 Firms are not required to assume that a payment from an unidentified source (e.g., by wire transfer from a UK bank or building society or a Bankers Draft or a UK Building Society counter cheque that does not identify the account from which it is made) is being made by a third party unless they are aware of some fact that suggests that this is, or may be the case. - 7.35 Where an insurer decides to apply simplified due diligence to a particular product or type of business, there is no requirement to identify or verify the identity of beneficial owners and/or controllers.
+Ongoing monitoring, however, is still required. - 7.36 In addition, the destination of funds at the time of redemption can be used as evidence of identity in cases where there has not previously been a requirement to verify, for example where the firm had been able to rely on an exemption.
+In these cases, depending on the firm's assessment of the risk presented by the situation, including the circumstances in which the customer acquired the investment, it may be possible to satisfy the standard identification requirement by means of a payment to an account with a UK or EU regulated credit institution in the sole or joint name of the customer.
+The old style IFA Certificates (confirmations of identity) had a tick box "Existing Customer Pre April 1994" this exemption is not transferable to Insurers.
+The firm may, however, have completed a current customer review exercise to pick the verification of these customers up.

-7.33 Companies must take a risk-based approach to monitoring reduced risk products.
+7.37 Companies must take a risk-based approach to monitoring reduced risk products.
 A company's normal anti-fraud controls should provide a suitably robust system of monitoring.
-The high annual limits for pensions in the post A-day tax regime provide greater scope for these products to receive large lump sum payments; a risk which may be mitigated by monitoring.
+The high annual limits for pensions in the post A-day tax regime provide greater scope for these products to receive large lump sum payments; a risk that may be mitigated by monitoring.